Blog

 Prof Mark Whiteley teaching doctors about Clarivein (MOCA) for Varicose Veins treatment at CIRSE in Lisbon

+Clarivein is based on a wire that rotates inside the vein, and sclerotherapy solution that then closes the damaged vein.
+The whole process is performed under ultrasound control.
 Prize winning research from The Whiteley Clinic showed how the combination of the rotating wire and the sclerotherapy cause the permanent destruction of the vein (Bronze award at the ACP, Phoenix 2014).
+In addition, the research team at The Whiteley Clinic and University of Surrey published a paper showing how the system worked with different combinations of treatment.

 Prof Mark Whiteley teaching doctors about Clarivein MOCA for Varicose Veins treatment at CIRSE in Lisbon 26 Sept 2015